keidrun/css-url-loader/README.md

 ## Description

-Transform URLs to new URLs in `url()` on your CSS.
+Transform URLs to other URLs in `url()` on your CSS.
 You can change a relative url to an absolute url, or you can change an old url to a new url that you want.

 ## Install